A to Z

 CNR - short for Click-N-Run, the Linspire system.

 COBOL - all caps (COmmon Business Oriented Language).

-code - in Linux Format, code is presented as bold text.
-If the code is longer than a few words, we style it separately on a new line with its own coloured paragraph rule behind it.
-We treat code output as code as well as code input.
+Code - in Linux Format, code is presented with its own coloured paragraph rule behind it.
+If the code is longer than a few words, we style it separately on a new line.
+We treat code output as code as well as code input and is also presented with its own different-coloured paragraph rule behind it.
 Lines in a config file are also treated as code; lines or excerpts from other documents can be treated like error messages: roman, with single quotes.

 CodeWeavers - St Paul-based company behind Wine and CrossOver Linux - formerly CrossOver Office.